ieb/NmeaApp/README.md

 * [x] Calcs not firing.
 * [x] NMEA0183 sentences were not being parsed correctly for some apps
 * [x] Fix packaging so that serialport and usb are included in the binary.
-* [ ] When UI reloads it doesnt remember state of backend can connection or tcp server.
+* [x] When UI reloads it doesnt remember state of backend can connection or tcp server.
+Now the TCP server and NMEA2000 are managed automatically in the backend.
+* [x] Remove NMEA0183 reader code from AppMain.
+* [x] When the NMEA2000 USB connection encounters an error it should close the USB device and reopen.
+2 types seen so far.
+LIBUSB_ERROR_NO_DEVICE on transfer and a timeout on packets received.
+There should be some way of pinging the USB layer to check that the device is still there and operational.